deeplearning4j/deeplearning4j/symbolicreasoning.md

 Research into so-called one-shot learning could address deep learning's data hunger, while deep symbolic learning, or enabling deep neural networks to generate and manipulate concepts, could help solve explainability.<sup>[1](#one)</sup>

+## Symbolic AI

-[Symbolic artificial intelligence](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence) was the dominant paradigm within the AI community for the post-War era until the 1980s.
+[Symbolic artificial intelligence](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence), also known as GOFAI, was the dominant paradigm in the AI community from the post-War era until the late 1980s.
 Implementations of symbolic reasoning are called rules engines or expert systems; they are essentially piles of nested if-then statements drawing conclusions based on human-readable concepts.
 Those concepts are encoded into the system by its programmers.

 One of the main differences between machine learning and traditional symbolic reasoning is where the learning happens.
 In machine- and deep-learning, the algorithm learns rules as it establishes correlations between inputs and outputs.
 In symbolic reasoning, the rules are created through human intervention.
-That is, humans perceive the rules by which two phenomena relate, and then hard-code them in a static program.
+That is, to build a symbolic reasoning system, first humans must learn the rules by which two phenomena relate, and then hard-code those relationships into a static program.
 This difference is the subject of a well-known [hacker koan](https://simple.wikipedia.org/wiki/Hacker_koan):

 ```
 In the days when Sussman was a novice, Minsky once came to him as he sat hacking at the PDP-6.